An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 \subsection{Laser Powder Bed Fusion}

-As a last example, we will investigate a real multiphysics problem in order to demonstrate the proposed method for more complex settings.
+As a last example, we will investigate a real multiphysics problem to demonstrate the proposed method for more complex settings.
 We outline the results from the problem analysis summarised in Figure \ref{fig:decision-process} and indicate how one may implement the resulting numerical scheme.

-The problem of interest is the fluid flow and temperature field that is present during laser based heating of metallic powder.
-Combined with a moving heat source that travels along a set path and layer wise re-application of fresh powder, this technique results in the additive manufacturing process of Powder Bed Fusion of metallic materials using a laser beam (PBF-LB/M).
+The problem of interest is the fluid flow and temperature field that is present during the laser-based heating of metallic powder.
+Combined with a moving heat source that travels along a set path and layer-wise re-application of fresh powder, this technique results in the additive manufacturing process of Powder Bed Fusion of metallic materials using a laser beam (PBF-LB/M).

-Having detailed knowledge about the fluid flow and temperature fields is crucial in order to obtain dense, that is, pore free parts with a favorable microstructure.
+Having detailed knowledge about the fluid flow and temperature fields is crucial to obtain dense, that is, pore-free parts with a favorable microstructure.
 The former is governed by the morphology of the solidified melt pool.
 The latter is heavily influenced by the spatial and temporal temperature gradients.

-This specific problem has been tackled many times in the literature unsing various numerical methods.
+This specific problem has been tackled many times in the literature using various numerical methods.
 An encompassing review of the technology as well as recent simulation approaches can be found in \cite{chowdhuryLaserPowderBed2022}